r0ber0be/nest-crud/README.md

 ## Testing the API

 - You will need too install the extension REST Client
-- Go to the file writters.http
+- Go to the file writers.http
 - Run all requests in any order

 ## Support